Recommended children's booklists sorted by age or topic

 Our Review Panel says...

-It’s no secret that we are big fans of Zillah Bethell’s books here at BooksForTopics HQ.
-The Shark Caller is a stunner of a story – rich with the sights and sounds of its Papua New Guinean setting while also reflecting sagely on universal themes of life and death, family, friendship and time.
-Full of depth, this story is most suitable for mature readers in KS2 who can handle plot twists and deeper, philosophical themes to discuss.
-It’s beautifully written, wise, enticing – haunting at times – but also full of thrills and surprises….
+Shark Caller is a stunner of a story – rich with the sights and sounds of its Papua New Guinean setting.
+It reflects sagely on universal themes of life and death, family, friendship and time and is also full of thrills and surprises.
+An excellent story to challenge readers in Year 6.

 This book is available on these booklists: